raayraay96/WTJ_Indy/README.md

 4. Submit a pull request to the main repository.

 ## License

 This list aims to provide comprehensive resources for job seekers in Indianapolis across various sectors.

-## License

-This list aims to provide comprehensive resources for job seekers in Indianapolis across various sectors.

-## License

-This list aims to provide comprehensive resources for job seekers in Indianapolis across various sectors.